Death Valley & Beyond

 Logistics

-Please arrive at in Las Vegas prior to 11AM on Nov 5th for pickup at the Las Vegas Airport.
-We will provide transportation for all participants to/from Las Vegas so there is no need to rent a car.
-We will return to Vegas around 2PM on Nov 10th.
-If you are adding our Eastern Sierras Fall Workshop, you will need your own lodging in Vegas for the night of Nov 4th.
+Please arrive at in Las Vegas prior to 9AM on Nov 5th for pickup at the Las Vegas Airport or an airport hotel.
+Transportation is provided to/from Las Vegas so there is no need to rent a car.
+We will return to Vegas around noon on Nov 10th.
+If you are adding our Eastern Sierras Fall Workshop, we recommend booking a room at Stovepipe Wells Hotel for Nov 4th if you don't want to return to Vegas.

 Expect high temps in the 50's-70's and lows in the 20's-30's.
 Be sure to bring warm layers, a rain jacket, and a cover for your backpack.
 Please see the gear list further down.

 We'll set aside time for post-processing and image critique throughout the workshop.
-There is no need for you to bring a laptop unless you want to download and or edit your images during our time together.
+There is no need for you to bring a laptop unless you want to download and or edit your images.
 All levels of photographers are welcome on this workshop and we'll tailor the instruction to the unique needs of the group.

 Death Valley Photo Workshop Badwater Flooded